AQ27na/construct_water_box/README.md

 4. Other

+   tip3p.pdb is TIP3P model

-   water.pdb is TIP3P model, SPCE is SPC/E model.
+   SPCE is SPC/E model

+   OPC is four point OPC model

+   OPC3 is three point OPC model.